-(b) Leave a notice in a conspicuous place on the damaged property, giving the name and address of the driver and the owner of the vehicle and a statement of the circumstances of the accident, and without unnecessary delay notify the police or, if the accident is in unincorporated territory, the California Highway Patrol.
+(b) Leave a notice in a conspicuous place on the damaged property, giving the name and address of the driver and the owner of the vehicle and a statement of the circumstances of the accident, and without unnecessary delay notify the police or, if the accident is in an unincorporated territory, the California Highway Patrol.

 Punishment for Hit and Run – VC 20002 – Police Code 20002

 Vehicle Code Section 20002(a) is misdemeanor hit and run.

-It is punishable by county jail for not more than 6 months, or a fine not exceeding $ 1,000, or both.
+It is punishable by county jail for not more than 6 months, a fine not exceeding $1,000, or both.